10 steps to using benefits in union organizing

 - Money savings ("It doesn't cost to be a union member - It pays!")

 6. Develop special benefits materials for each campaign.
 Benefits lend themselves well to fliers, brochures, newsletter articles, e-mail communications, posters, window decals and coupons.
 Many unions hold meetings or events with benefits as a focus, such as lunch-n-learn meetings, benefits fairs, raffles, etc. See samples of approaches used in other successful campaigns.
-Visit the online press room for other ideas.
+Click here for digital banners and print materials that you are free to use!

 9. Continually evaluate.
 Are the benefits helping you reach your objectives?
 Are members satisfied with the programs?
 What more can be done?
 You must continually evaluate if the benefits are working for you.

-10. Consult with Union Privilege.
-Union Privilege has an organizing expert with vast experience on staff.
+10. Consult with Union Plus.
+Union Plus has an organizing expert with vast experience on staff.
 We can review materials for accuracy before printing.
 Discuss strategy with us.
-Call 1-800-472-2005 or you send an e-mail to firstname.lastname@example.org.
+Call 1-800-472-2005 or you send an e-mail to [email protected].